Man Made: Exploring Masculinity Through Community & Wellness

 Sign Up or Questions

-Full Man Made programming will begin in January 2017 based on limited availability.
-If you are interested in preregistration for Man Made programming or would like more information please contact Man Made’s facilitator, .
-Or, add us on Facebook for news and more information.
+If you are interested in registering for Man Made programming or would like more information please contact Man Made’s facilitator, .
+Or, add us on Facebook for news and updates.